MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 To changed this, we will edit the content of `getting_started.rst`

 > ## Exercise - Getting Started
 > Using the [reStructred Text Cheat Sheet](https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html), add some information to your Getting Started page.
-Use the following guidelines:
+Use the following guidelines
 >
-> - Add a text description under "Getting Started".
+> 1. Add a text description under "Getting Started".
-> - Create a subheading called "installation" which contains installation instructions.
+> 1. Create a subheading called "installation" which contains installation instructions.
-> - The "Installation" secion should use a list for dependencies and a code block with the installation command.
+> 1. The "Installation" secion should use a list for dependencies and a code block with the installation command.
+>
 >> ## Solution
 >> Following the guidelines and using the cheat sheet may lead you to a page which looks like this:
 >> ~~~